ocean-vinz/ocean-vinz/README.md

 - 👋 Hi, I’m @ocean-vinz
-- 👀 I’m interested in Linux, System Administrator, Cloud Computing, Networking, Python, Splunk, PowerBI, and Tableau
+- 👀 I’m interested in Linux, System Administrator, Cloud Computing, Networking, Python, Splunk, PowerBI, and DevOps
-- 🌱 I’m currently learning RHCE, Python
+- 🌱 I’m currently learning Kubernetes, Jenkins, and Python
 - 💞️ I’m looking to collaborate on anything
 - 📫 you can reach me on twitter @v_nixxx